Korede34/DATA-CLEANING-PROJECT-WITH-SQL/README.md

 The dataset now has a standardized "fullname" column, and redundant columns "name" and "longname" have been removed.

 ## COLUMN NORMALIZATION
-The primary goal was to scale various columns within our dataset to the percentage format, allowing for uniform representation of percentage-based data points.
+The primary goal was to scale various columns within the dataset to the percentage format, allowing for uniform representation of percentage-based data points.
 For each relevant column, integers were converted into decimals by dividing the integer values by 100.
 This transformation ensured that the data, originally presented as whole numbers, were accurately scaled to fit within the percentage range of 0 to 100.
 The SQL statement
 ```SQL